Karumi/SuperHeroesKotlin/README.md

 # ![Karumi logo][karumilogo] Architecture sample in Kotlin [![Build Status](https://travis-ci.org/Karumi/KataSuperHeroesKotlin.svg?branch=kata-super-heroes)](https://travis-ci.org/Karumi/KataSuperHeroesKotlin)

-Android application which aims to be an example about software architecture principles in Kotlin.
+This repository contains an Android application which aims to be an example about software architecture principles in Kotlin.

----

-## Getting started

-This repository contains an Android application to show Super Heroes information as the following screenshot shows:

 ![ApplicationScreencast][applicationScreencast]